-- 2. Select the Command Line tool, and choose the Type "C++ stdc++". - 3.
-Click Choose. - 4.
-Enter the name of the project as 'MyReadingXMP' and select the location for your project as <xmpsdk>/samples/build/xcode3/. - 5.
-Click Save to display your new project. - 6.
+- 2. Select the Command Line tool. - 3.
+Click Next, enter the name of the project as "MyReadingXMP", and the set the Type to C++. - 5.
+Click Create to display your new project. - 6.
 In the project window, highlight the file main.cpp and delete it by choosing Edit > Delete.
-In the confirmation dialog, select Also Move to Trash. - In the Groups and Files section of the project window, select the Source group and choose File > New File.
+In the confirmation dialog, select Delete. - 7.
+In the Groups and Files section of the project window, select the group that has your project name and choose File > New File.
 This displays the New File Assistant.